U.S. ready for North Korea nuclear crisis if talks fail

 “It’s not the same as the denuclearization of North Korea,” Ms. O said during the Center for a New American Security discussion on Friday.

 Patrick Cronin, who heads the center’s Asia-Pacific security program, added that “President Trump [will be] trying to really look into the eyes of Kim Jong-un and say, ‘Are you serious about [nuclear] dismantlement?
-Because if you are, I’m serious about letting you build your economy.’”
+Because if you are, I’m serious about letting you build your economy.’ “

 If that basic level of agreement is achieved, said Mr. Cronin, there will still be major uncertainties.
 “Presumably,” he said, “Trump and Kim are looking to see whether there is the will on both sides to begin a process that could lead to a road map that could start to be very specific in the months ahead.”